jbahamon/jbahamon.github.io/_posts/2021-02-27-menus-inventories-and-items.markdown

 allow [healing
-techniques](https://tvtropes.org/pmwiki/pmwiki.php/Main/TheMedic) to be used in this fashion, offering an alternative to consumable items for restoring the party's health (Final Fantasy 6, Chrono Trigger, Golden Sun, Radiant Historia...).
+techniques](https://tvtropes.org/pmwiki/pmwiki.php/Main/TheMedic) to be used in this fashion, offering an alternative to consumable items for restoring the party's health (Final Fantasy VI, Chrono Trigger, Golden Sun, Radiant Historia...).
 Other skills might affect the environment, such as [removing obstacles, solving puzzles and help with movement](https://tvtropes.org/pmwiki/pmwiki.php/Main/AbilityRequiredToProceed)